 Under Delaware law, dividends to stockholders may be made only from the surplus of a company, or, in certain situations, from the net profits for the current fiscal year or the fiscal year before which the dividend is declared.
 We have initiated and paid a quarterly dividend on our Class B common stock since November 2006.
 We accelerated and paid all four of our 2013 quarterly cash dividends on December 31, 2012.
 In January 2014, our board of directors declared a quarterly dividend in the amount of \$0.02 per share on our Class A and Class B common stock, which was paid on February 18, 2014 to the holders of record as of the close of business on February 7, 2014.
-There is no assurance that we will be able to pay dividends in the future.
-Our ability to pay dividends in the future will depend on our financial results, liquidity and financial condition.
+There is no assurance that we will be able to pay dividends in the future will depend on our financial results, liquidity and financial condition.